input-output-hk/cardano-sl/docs/us.md

 * _Stake to include into block check_: sum of positive votes for this proposal is enough to be included into block (at least `updateProposalThd`).
-We wouldn't like adversary stakeholders to have opportunity to spam network by `UpdateProposal`, so only stakeholders with some significant amount of stake can send proposals.
+We wouldn't like adversary stakeholders to have opportunity to spam blockchain by `UpdateProposal`.
+So everyone can send update proposal to network, but it can get into block only along with enough votes.

 #### Protocol version checks